 Full-time student.
 A full-time student is a person who is enrolled for the number of hours or courses the school considers to be full-time attendance.
+However, school attendance exclusively at night is not considered full-time attendance.

 School.
-The term "school" includes elementary schools, junior and senior high schools, colleges, universities, and technical, trade, and mechanical schools.
-It does not include on-the-job training courses, correspondence schools, and Internet schools.
+The term "school" includes elementary schools, middle schools, junior and senior high schools, colleges, universities, and technical, trade, and mechanical schools.
+It does not include on-the-job training courses, correspondence schools, and schools offering courses only through the Internet.